 First year seminars are required 3-credit, academic courses that students take within the General Education program at Salem State University.
 These courses are required for all incoming first-year students.
 New transfer students who have taken fewer than 15 credits at a previous institution are also required to take first year seminar.

 First year seminars are academic courses built around a specific academic topic.
 The topics represent passion areas for the faculty who teach that particular seminar.
-Students are encouraged to review all of the seminar descriptions prior to choosing which seminar they will take.
+Students are encouraged to review all of the seminar descriptions and the FAQs (below) prior to choosing which seminar they will take.

 Students starting classes during the fall semester will register for the first year seminar as follows:

-- First-year students will choose a seminar through a special link in their Navigator account from April 1 - 1st week of June.
-This process closes on THURSDAY JUNE 4 so any student who does not select a seminar during this time may be assigned a seminar as part of the class selection process at orientation.
-The list of first year seminars offered for fall 2020 can be found at the bottom of this page.
+- First-year students will choose a seminar through a special link in their Navigator account from March - 1st week of June.
+This process closes at the end of the day on TUESDAY JUNE 1.
+Any student who does not select a seminar during this time may be assigned a seminar as part of the class selection process at orientation.
+The list of first year seminars offered for fall 2021 is posted at the bottom of this page (updated as of March 30, 2021) for students to review all options.
+If a seminar from the list below does not appear in the Navigator system it means that it has filled to capacity.
+Want to learn more?
+Attend an info session.

 - Transfer students who are required to take the seminar will receive an email with the process to select a seminar as part of the orientation class selection process.